 Since 2005, Pie Ranch has operated as a working farm, hosting youth from regional high schools to participate in farm-based programs and activities.
 Based on their belief that the promise of pie would encourage urban youth and adults to come discover the beauty and importance of our rapidly disappearing farms, co-directors and husband and wife, Nancy and Jered, created their first animal and crop plans based on the necessary ingredients for a pumpkin pie, and eggs, milk, winter squash and wheat were some of the first additions to the new farm operation.

-In addition to their work to connect urban, suburban and rural populations to the source of their food, Pie Ranch’s farmer training program fosters new farmers and ranchers through their apprenticeship program.
+In addition to their work to connect urban, suburban and rural populations to the source of their food, Pie Ranch’s farmer training fosters new farmers and ranchers through their apprenticeship program.
 Aspiring farmers are immersed in all aspects of the farm as resident apprentices who spend a full year participating in all farm operations and marketing.
 In order to offer a more in-depth learning opportunity for those specifically interested in high-welfare livestock practices, Pie Ranch also offers an advanced apprenticeship or journeyman-level experience in animal husbandry.
-Debbie Harris, the farm manager, with support for Jered, will guide the advanced apprentices in animal husbandry to develop confidence and knowhow before they go out and establish their own operations.
-For the 2014 season, Emil Hansgen will be the advanced apprentice overseeing poultry.
+Debbie Harris, the farm manager, with support from Jered, will guide the advanced apprentices in animal husbandry to develop confidence and knowhow before they go out and establish their own operations.

-2014 is an exciting year of growth and expansion for Pie Ranch, which recently acquired an additional 150-acre farm across the road from their current property.
+In 2014, Pie Ranch acquired an additional 150-acre farm across the road from their current property.
 This will allow the Pie Ranch team to expand the system of production they’ve developed on their home ranch, integrating crops and animals on a much larger scale and presenting new opportunities for education, training and production.

 Jered and Nancy live at Pie Ranch with their two children, Lucas and Rosa.
 As well as welcoming regular school groups and hosting special events, the Ranch is open to the public on the third Saturday of every month for a Work Day and Barn Dance.
-Pie Ranch pasture-raised eggs are available through the farm’s CSA program or the Pie Ranch farm stand, open year-round.
-Visit www.pieranch.org for more information about the farm or for farm stand hours, or contact Pie Ranch at email@example.com or (650) 879-0995.
+Certified AWA pasture-raised eggs from Pie Ranch are available through the farm’s CSA program or the Pie Ranch farm stand, open year-round.
+Visit www.pieranch.org for more information about the farm or for farm stand hours, or contact Pie Ranch at firstname.lastname@example.org or 650-879-0995.